ackrep-org/pyirk-core/docs/source/userdoc/overview.md

 #.
 ```

 Here `start_time` and `end_time` are instances of the class `QualifierFactory`.
 If such an instance is called, it returns an instance of class `RawQualifier` which is basically a yet incomplete triple where only the predicate and the object is fixed.
-The subject of this triple will be formed by the main statement itself (modeled by an instance of `RelationEdge`).
+The subject of this triple will be formed by the main statement itself (modeled by an instance of `Statement`).

-Thus the above code creates three `RelationEdge` instances here simplified:
+Thus the above code creates three `Statement` instances here simplified:

 ```
-RE(2746, R1833, I9942) # the main statement, now referenced as rel_edge1
+S(2746, R1833, I9942) # the main statement, now referenced as stm1
-RE(rel_edge1, R4156, "1964")
+S(stm1, R4156, "1964")
-RE(rel_edge1, R4698, "1971")
+S(stm1, R4698, "1971")
 #.
 ```